krisrs1128/naami_tutorials/bayesian_dl.md

 alternate universe, the tension might have lead to a concerted effort to get the best of both cultures: representation learning in an inferential framework.

-Fast forwards twenty years, and it seems like this reconciliation might finally be happening, in a field called Bayesian Deep Learning.
+Fast forwards nearly 30 years, and it seems like this reconciliation might finally be happening, in a field called Bayesian Deep Learning.

 ## Why do we do ML?